Baglecake/emile-mini/README.md

 > *"minds have to be studied in the broader context of living systems and not merely as dead abstract computational processes"*

-This positions émile-Mini as **empirical semiotics**—studying how meaning emerges from living-like processes rather than symbolic manipulation.
+**empirical semiotics**—studying how meaning emerges from living-like processes rather than symbolic manipulation.
 The system demonstrates:

 **Phenomenological Continuity**: Going beyond behaviorist approaches toward phenomenologically informed embodiment where experience shapes cognitive dynamics.